Liposuction in Scottsdale, AZ

 Liposuction is performed on an outpatient basis under local anesthesia.
 Your doctor will make several tiny incisions and inject a local anesthetic into the area to help expand and firm the fat, making it easier to remove.
 The cannula is then inserted through the incisions to suction out the fat.
 No stitches are needed after liposuction since the incisions are small enough to heal on their own.

-In laser-assisted tumescent liposuction, a laser is used to liquefy the targeted fat before it is removed, allowing for an easier and less painful removal.
-The laser may also be used to tighten skin in the treated area after fat is removed.
+In laser-assisted tumescent liposuction, a laser is used to liquefy the targeted fat before it is removed, allowing for easier and less painful removal.
+The laser may also be used to tighten the skin in the treated area after fat is removed.
 Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquefy fat before it is removed for a smoother removal process.

 After the liposuction procedure, patients may experience mild swelling, bruising and discomfort in the treated area.
 Compression garments or elastic bandages may be used to help reduce these symptoms while the area heals.
 Patients can return to work and other regular activities as soon as they feel comfortable, which is usually after a few days.
 Exercise and other strenuous activities should be avoided for a few weeks.